bryceandy/laravel-selcom/README.md

 The package comes with an implementation of the payment webhook.

-When Selcom sends the payment status to your site, the data in the `selcom_payments` table will be updated an event `Bryceandy\Selcom\Events\CheckoutWebhookReceived` will be dispatched.
+When Selcom sends the payment status to your site, the data in the `selcom_payments` table will be updated and an event `Bryceandy\Selcom\Events\CheckoutWebhookReceived` will be dispatched.

 You can create a listener for the event: